 Business alignment is not unique to program management or leadership buy-in.
 It’s the cornerstone of creating appropriate goals and metrics for a successful training program.

 What the mind can’t visualize, the mind can’t achieve.
-Thoughts are things, so the more time you spend describing and visualizing your goals, the better your chances will be of actually reaching them.
+Thoughts are things, so the more time you spend describing and visualizing your objectives, the better your chances will be of actually reaching them.

 “Begin with the end in mind” is one of The 7 Habits of Highly Effective People, the bestselling book by Stephen Covey.
 This technique has been found to be very effective in sports, but also applies to business.
 Visualization of success is what can advance you through the milestones necessary to achieve targets.

 A classic mistake that I see over and over, and that I’ve made many times myself, is to be overzealous and try to change too many things at one time.
 I prefer the approach of setting one goal at a time.
 Then as you get that goal under control, slowly add more goals into the mix.
 Getting started is the most important thing.